birg81/teachingCodeRepo/AS-2023-2024/5X-INFO/readme.md

 Get ready for an exciting learning journey!

 ## Organization
-All examples are meticulously organized, like the bricks of a solid building.
+All examples are meticulously organized thought as the bricks of a solid building.
 You'll find everything you need as you explore advanced computer science.

 ## Contents